Newark Resisting Arrest Lawyers

 Resisting arrest is one of the most common criminal charges in the State of New Jersey.
 Unfortunately, resisting arrest is a catch-all charge that police sometimes use when they had no legal right to make an arrest in the first place.
 For example, a police officer might have wrongfully arrested you for something like simple assault or disorderly conduct.
 When the police realize that a person was wrongfully arrested, they could be subject to a civil suit and significant penalties; a resisting arrest charge gives the police leverage in these situations.
 The bad news is that a resisting arrest conviction could result in significant penalties, including prison time.
 That’s why it is crucial for you to speak with a knowledgeable criminal defense lawyer if you are facing resisting arrest charges in Newark or Essex County, New Jersey.

-The experienced criminal defense lawyers at the Tormey Law Firm represent clients who have been charged with resisting arrest throughout Essex County, NJ, including Belleville, Montclair, West Orange, Bloomfield, Irvington, and Cedar Grove.
+The experienced criminal defense lawyers at our law firm represent clients who have been charged with resisting arrest throughout Essex County, NJ, including Belleville, Montclair, West Orange, Bloomfield, Irvington, and Cedar Grove.
 We understand the nuances of criminal laws and statutes in New Jersey, which gives us a major advantage when we defend you against unwarranted charges.
 Our firm’s founding partner, Travis J. Tormey, previously worked at the United States Attorney’s Office.
-Additionally, Alissa D. Hascup, a valued member of our litigation team, is a former county and municipal prosecutor who represented the State of New Jersey at criminal trials; now she defends clients against serious criminal charges.
-If you have been charged with resisting arrest in an Essex County NJ municipality, call our office in Newark today at 201-654-3464 for a free consultation.
+If you have been charged with resisting arrest in an Essex County municipality, call our office in Newark today at 201-654-3464 for a free consultation.
 A member of our criminal defense team will be happy to speak with you about your resisting arrest charges and help you take steps to ensure that you avoid the most serious penalties.

 Resisting Arrest in New Jersey: N.J.S.A.
 2C:29-2a